Suburban Cook County COVID-19 Recovery: Job Training and Placement Program

 What is the Chicago COVID Contact Tracing Corps?

-The Chicago COVID Contact Tracing Corps will consist of:
+The Chicago COVID Contact Tracing Corps consist of:

-- 30 competitively procured Community-Based Organizations (CBOs) from Chicago’s hardest-hit communities
+- 31 competitively procured Community-Based Organizations (CBOs) listed here, from Chicago’s hardest-hit communities

 - An “Earn & Learn” career development program in healthcare occupations for permanent employment upon completion of tracing corps (separately funded by public and private sector collaboration)